Betty Sinclair: War and post-war

 When the all-Ireland CPI dissolved in 1941, Sinclair remained an active member of the Communist Party of Northern Ireland (CPNI) and served as its Secretary from 1942 to 1945.
 She stood for the group in Belfast Cromac at the 1945 Northern Ireland general election, taking almost one third of the votes.
 In 1947, Sinclair was appointed full-time secretary of the Belfast and District Trades Union Council.

 In 1941 Sinclair was arrested and imprisoned after publishing a controversial article in the Red Hand, the official party paper of the Communist Party of Ireland.
 The Communist Party of Ireland and the Red Hand were worried by the IRA's willingness to explore links with Nazi Germany in order to secure support for a United Ireland, and this was expressed in the Red Hand, questioning if the IRA was turning into a pro-fascist organisation.
 Republicans sought a chance to respond to this, and the Red Hand allowed Jack Brady to write an article voicing their views.
 However, the IRA was a proscribed (banned) organisation at the time in the United Kingdom and the Republic of Ireland, and publishing their material was illegal.
 As part editor of the party, Sinclair was held responsible for the article and later interned, originally for a two-year prison sentence, but this was reduced to two months on appeal.
 She served her sentence in Armagh Jail, in conditions she described as "medieval".

 Sinclair campaigned to restore the American Paul Robeson's passport.
 Robeson, a noted musician and activist, had supported the Allies during World War 2.
 However, he was denied a passport by the US State Department due to a long history of supporting left-wing politics and a pro-Soviet Union stance, as well as an anti-colonial attitude.
-In 1958, Sinclair personally met Robeson when he came to Belfast while on a worldwide tour.
+In 1958, Sinclair personally met Robeson when he visited Belfast while on a worldwide tour.